RFM Analysis

 Setting Up Trigger Campaigns at Moving Between RFM Segments

-For example, you want to send an email with a special offer to customers who are moving into the risk zone — from the segment of those who bought 3 months ago to those who made purchases 6 months ago.
+For example, send an email with a special offer to customers moving into the risk zone — those who purchased 3 months ago to those who purchased 6 months ago.

 The settings algorithm will be as follows: